 The Company's Board of Directors consists of Directors who are elected at a general meeting of shareholders and the Company's Articles of Incorporation provide that the number of Directors shall not exceed twenty.
 The term of office of each Director expires upon the conclusion of the ordinary general meeting of shareholders with respect to the last fiscal year ending within one year after their appointment.
 Directors may serve any number of consecutive terms.
 From among its members, the Company's Board of Directors elects the Chairman.
-The Company's Board of Directors met eleven times during the fiscal year ended March 31, 2017.
-As a group, the Directors attended 100% of the total number of meetings of the Board of Directors during the year.
-The Board of Directors has the authority to determine the Company's basic management policy and supervise the execution by the Executive Officers of their duties.
+The Company's Board of Directors met ten times during the fiscal year ended March 31, 2018.
+As a group, the Directors has the authority to determine the Company's basic management policy and supervise the execution by the Executive Officers of their duties.
 Although the Board of Directors also has the authority to make decisions with regard to the Company's business, most of this authority has been delegated to the Executive Officers by a resolution adopted by the Board of Directors.
 There are no Directors' service contracts with the Company or any of its subsidiaries providing for benefits upon termination of employment.